 MATLAB is an abbreviation for matrix laboratory.
 It’s the name of both a popular platform for solving scientific and mathematical problems and a programming language.
-This platform provides an image processing toolbox (IPT), which includes multiple algorithms and workflow applications for image processing, visualization, analysis, and algorithm development.
+This platform provides an Image Processing Toolbox (IPT) that includes multiple algorithms and workflow applications for processing, visualizing, and analyzing images as well as for developing algorithms.

 MATLAB IPT allows you to automate common image processing workflows.
 This toolbox can be used for noise reduction, image enhancement, image segmentation, 3D image processing, and other tasks.
 Many of the IPT functions support C/C++ code generation, so they can be used for deploying embedded vision systems and desktop prototyping.

-MATLAB IPT isn’t an open-source platform, but it has a free trial version.
+MATLAB IPT isn’t an open-source platform, but it has a free trial.

 Microsoft Computer Vision

-Computer Vision is a cloud-based service provided by Microsoft that gives you access to advanced algorithms that can be used for image processing and data extraction.
-It allows you to perform image processing tasks such as:
+Computer Vision is a cloud-based service provided by Microsoft that gives you access to advanced algorithms for image processing and data extraction.
+It allows you to:

-- Analyzing visual features and characteristics of the image
+- analyze visual features and characteristics of an image

 Google Cloud Vision